Skip to Main Content

 Making research articles Open Access is a requirement for most funders and for the Research Excellence Framework, or REF.
 It also ensures that they are more discoverable, more accessible, and therefore more likely to be cited.

 The Open Access policy landscape in the UK is complex.
 The University of Cambridge Open Access team can assist researchers with policy compliance and funder requirements.
-For information on the changing UKRI policy, see the UKRI Policy page on the Open Access website.

 The easiest way to make your articles Open Access is to upload your accepted manuscripts from your Symplectic Elements home page as soon as they're accepted for publication.
 The University’s Open Access team will then add it to the University Repository for you and advise on any other requirements that might apply.